 When we are faced with an unpleasant, or daunting task, many of us choose to ignore it, or procrastinate.
 This often isn't a very effective method in the long-term.
 When we don't like the way we are feeling, we try to get relief any way we can.
 Ignoring the problem can give us some relief initially, but it often doesn't mean the problem or task goes away.
-Ignoring a problem too long can give it time and space to grow, making the consequences that much more unpleasant and uncomfortable.
+Ignoring a problem for too long can give it time and space to grow, making the consequences that much more unpleasant and uncomfortable.

 My name is Mallory Grimste and I am a true procrastinator by nature.
 I've learned over time that procrastinating a simple task that may be slightly annoying can often lead to a more overwhelming venture- and this makes me feel super stressed out!

 Last month I attended the Most Awesome Conference for therapists in La Jolla, CA. It was a wonderful experience that allowed me growth not just professionally, but personally as well.
 I was asked to go outside of my comfort zone in many ways and I'm so glad I did!
 Because part of the conference had built-in time to work on the new things we were learning, I had to come face-to-face with my own Procrastination Monster and get to work.

 In this blog I am going to share with you 4 helpful tips I found helpful to get stuff done when you have anxiety, or if you're a procrastinator like me.